PawelCzopowik/pawelczopowik.github.io/recipes/mizeria.md

 ### Dressing
 1. Mix sour cream, garlic, vinegar, lemon juice
 1. Let stand for 30-60 m, this is necessary for the garlic to develop flavor in the cream.
+Better yet, make the dressing days ahead of time!

 ### Cucumbers
 1. Slice cucumbers (peeling is up to your preference)